 By Rickard Jorgensen, FCII, ARM, ACIArb We recently received an inquiry from a CPAGold™ policyholder about whether there was coverage for subcontractors under the program.
-Simple, there is but only in regard to services performed on behalf of the Named Insured.
-While it is prudent and good risk management to verify that any subcontractors have […]
+Simply speaking there is but only in regard to services performed on behalf of the Named Insured.
+While it is prudent and good risk management to verify that any subcontractors […]

 By Rickard Jorgensen, FCII, ARM, ACIArb You may recall the blog postings on the subject of client screening which appeared last year.
 To recap, these postings are: Evaluating Clients – Part One – Why you should evaluate clients?
 Evaluating Clients – Part Two – Assessing Potential Clients Evaluating Client – Part Three – Using Client […]